Skip to main content

 By default, only 100 records are retrieved.
 Since all data is transferred to the client, increasing this value may lead to performance issues.

-The Foreign Keys tab displays the existing foreign keys retrieved through the Import and Sync Metadata options.
+The Foreign Keys tab visualizes the existing foreign keys for the selected table.
+This information is readily available as it was retrieved through the Import Metadata and Sync Metadata options earlier.